NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-09-ESA-Big-Data-In-R.md

 <a href="http://neonhighered.org/Data/LidarActivity/r_filtered_256000_4111000.las" class="btn btn-success">
 OPTIONAL: Download NEON LiDAR Point Cloud Data</a>

-##Setting Up Your Working Directory
+<h4>Set Up Your Working Directory</h4>

-Please setup your workshop working directory as follows:
+Please setup your workshop working directory, which will contain all of the data downloaded above, as follows:

 <ol>
 <li>Create a folder somewhere on your computer called ESA2015. this is where we will save all of the data.</li>